freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`DHCP` unless manually configuring an IP address is preferred.

 If both :guilabel:`NAT` and :guilabel:`DHCP` are unset, an IPv4 or IPv6 address can
 be manually entered.

 Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to show all options for the plugin jail.
 The options are described in :ref:`Advanced Jail Creation`.

 To start the installation, click :guilabel:`SAVE`.

-Depending upon the size of the application, the installation may take a few minutes to download and install.
-A confirmation message displays once the plugin installation completes, along with any post-installation notes.
+Depending upon the size of the application, the plugin can take several minutes to download and install.
+A confirmation message displays when the plugin installation completes, along with any post-installation notes.
+Installed plugins are immediately activated and set to start when the system boots.
+Unsetting :guilabel:`Boot` means the plugin must be started manually.

 Installed plugins appear on the :menuselection:`Plugins` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.